now-its-dark/SYXPYX/README.md

    </pre>

-What I intend for this to do in the future:
+What I intend/hope for this to do in the future:

 UI
 - An actual, properly conceived GUI, with all functions available using coherent iconography.
 - Auto adjustment for pixel size / aspect ratio, depending on the current device type (for example, TG300 has nearly square pixels, while XG devices mostly have double-width).
 - Assign background color, depending on device type.
 (Green / Orange / other??).

+Editor Tools:
+- Shift Pixels in a direction on X & Y axis, with and without wrapping
+- Flood fill tool
+- Invert tool (current frame or all frames)
+- Layers
+- Layer timeline properties (eg. set one layer to run at 4 FPS, while another runs as 15)
+- Layer Effects (nothing that fancy, but maybe auto-outline a higher layer, to always ensure distinction from lower ones)

 File handling:
 - Import/Export GIF